pavelsolis/EMwords/README.md

 ## System Features
 The results in the paper were generated using the following:
-- Operating systems: macOS 12.2.1, Windows 10
+- Operating systems: macOS 12.2.1, Windows 10 Enterprise
-- Software: Stata 17
+- Software: Matlab R2019a, Stata 17
-- Add-ons: scheme-modern, regsave, texsave, coefplot
+- Add-ons.
+Matlab: statistics toolbox.
+Stata: scheme-modern, grc1leg2, xtbreak
+- Restricted data sources: Bloomberg
-- Expected running time: 5 min
+- Expected running time: ~6 hrs 47 min

 ## Contents of Folder
 README.md (this file)
 - Codes folder with the following subfolder:
-	- Analysis: replication script
+	- Analysis: replication codes
 - Data folder with the following subfolder:
 	- Analytic: analysis dataset
 - Docs folder with the following subfolders: